-These new music releases by local musicians are off the charts.
+These new music releases by musicians in Singapore are off the charts.

 We’re pleased to report that more local artists are killin’ it with fresh new music releases.
-This July, we’ve got a mix of breezy and sultry tunes, R&B hits, and a new EP from a fan favourite.
-Put your headphones on and blast these hot new music releases from Singapore artists.
+This October, we’ve got some absolute treats: songs to get your feet tapping, pop-rap ballads, and an album that goes through the beginning and end of love.
+You can even listen to a song inspired by one of our book club choices, “Song of Achilles”.
+Put on your headphones and blast these hot new music releases from artists in Singapore.

 New album: Violets Aren’t Blue by Sezairi